arkadymankovsky/tango-home-assignment/README.md

 ## Recommendation Strategy
 The system leverages collaborative filtering techniques with the SVD algorithm to predict user preferences for USD-coin combinations, with time of day as a key contextual factor.
 The parallel processing implementation allows for efficient generation of recommendations at scale.

+# Model Design Considerations

+## Model Input and Evaluation Strategy

+I faced a decision point regarding model inputs and evaluation metrics.

+### Key Considerations:

+1. **Contextual Factors**: The exploratory data analysis clearly showed that hour of day significantly influences user purchasing patterns, suggesting it should be included as an input feature.

+2. **Evaluation Requirements**: The recommended metrics in the assignment, like Precision@k and Recall@k require a scenario where users choose multiple offers simultaneously and then compared to predicted offers.
+But in order to achieve it I need to agg by timestamp.

+3. **Model Input Decision**: I chose to include hour as a contextual factor by creating user-hour combinations (rather than just user IDs) as the model input.
+This captures the temporal purchasing patterns observed in the data.

+4. **Evaluation Approach**: With this model structure, the system generates personalized recommendations for each user-hour combination.

+5. **Metric Selection**: Given this design, traditional Precision@k and Recall@k metrics weren't appropriate.
+Instead, I used Hit Rate as the primary evaluation metric, which measures whether the recommended item matches any item actually purchased by the user.

 ---